Ex-guard at N.Y.'s Rikers jail gets 3-1/2 years prison for drug smuggling

-NEW YORK (Reuters) - A former guard at New York City’s Rikers Island jail complex was sentenced to nearly 3-1/2 years in prison on Tuesday after being convicted of smuggling marijuana and other contraband into two maximum security lockups in exchange for bribes.
+NEW YORK, Oct 13 (Reuters) - A former guard at New York City’s Rikers Island jail complex was sentenced to nearly 3-1/2 years in prison on Tuesday after being convicted of smuggling marijuana and other contraband into two maximum security lockups in exchange for bribes.

 Austin Romain, 33, was sentenced by U.S. District Judge Robert Sweet in Manhattan in one of a series of criminal cases brought against guards accused of contributing to violence and disorder at Rikers Island.